Audio: 1974

 Thanks to Hans Seegers for information and scans.
 See International Album Releases (Regular) for more pictures.

-Asylum 8Q-1003 (USA) - tape cartridge top scan by Hans Seegers
+Asylum 8Q-1003 (USA) - 8-track tape cartridge slipcase top scan by Hans Seegers

 Note the track order is the same as the released album

-Blood On The Tracks test pressing - Side 2 scan from Michael Krogsgaard's book "Master of the Tracks"
+Blood On The Tracks acetate 1 - Side 2 scan by "Percy Song"

 Note the differing track order from the released album

-Blood On The Tracks test pressing - Side 2 scan from Clinton Heylin's book "Bob Dylan Day By Day"
+Blood On The Tracks acetate 3 - Side 2 scan from Clinton Heylin's book "Bob Dylan Day By Day"

 Track order this time is now the same as the released album